OkyanusAlbas/MysteryGame/README.md

-Quick path to paste For Developer ONLY

-cd users/albao/documents/dev/MysteryMaze
-g++ -std=c++11 -o MysteryMaze MysteryMaze.cpp
-.\MysteryMaze.exe

 # Maze Escape Game

 Welcome to the **Maze Escape Game**, a maze puzzle game where you need to navigate through a maze to reach the exit while avoiding enemies, solving puzzles, and collecting power-ups.

 ## Table of Contents